tc39/notes/es8/2017-11/nov-29.md

 YK: Security proposals need to enumerate their exact threat models; it seems like we are talking over a number of different threat models.

-AKN: This is more to take the temperature of the room; more details for threat models next.
+AK: This is more to take the temperature of the room; more details for threat models next.
 Stage 1?

 MF: is this well-defined enough for Stage 1 without a well-specified threat model?
 Can we actually solve this?

-AKN: Mike's interest is integrating with the DOM trusted types proposal.
+AK: Mike's interest is integrating with the DOM trusted types proposal.
 Maybe the committee would like broader goals, though.
 XSS in strings is what this proposal is about.

 MF: That's quite general.

 BFS: Why focus on strings?
 Good to document while moving forward.

-AKN: Due to the way web specs are handled in multiple bodies, larger complex objects are handled in that other spec body.
+AK: Due to the way web specs are handled in multiple bodies, larger complex objects are handled in that other spec body.

 BFS: I'm thinking about things like numbers

-AKN: I was trying to *narrow* it, but I agree that literal numbers can have similar properties.
+AK: I was trying to *narrow* it, but I agree that literal numbers can have similar properties.

 MM: I find this proposal reasonable and want to see it go forward _only_ if the only things are branded are objects with identity.
 Branded values I would hate to see go forward.

-AKN: Discussions with implementations, I think that does make sense.
+AK: Discussions with implementations, I think that does make sense.

 YK: I want to back Bradley up, TypedArrays, WASM.

-KMR: WASM has different solutions.
+KM: WASM has different solutions.

 RJE: So any opposition to Stage 1?